Nationalism and Racism

 The working paper was presented and discussed as part of the Global Research Workshop on May 1, 2025, with Dr. Angana P. Chatterji (UC Berkeley) and Dr. Kiyoteru Tsutsui (Stanford) as discussants.

-Colonial Legacy and Race Conceptions: A Comparative Analysis of India and Korea (Junki Nakahara, Kerstin Norris, and Gi-Wook Shin)
+Development, Nation, and Rule: Postcolonial Modernity and Authoritarian Populism in India and South Korea (Junki Nakahara, Kerstin Norris, and Gi-Wook Shin)

 Publications and Related News